makannew/Composer/README.md

 ## How to use

-After adding composer.js to our project
+After adding [composer.js](Composer/composer.js) to our project we can instantioate our composer by calling CompoitObject() function:
+'''
+let myComp = CompositObject;
+'''